 Each melcocha artisan has installed a wooden peg on the inside of his door frame.
-He will wrap the confection around the peg and stretch and beat the taffy again and again, until it’s just the right texture.
+He will wrap the confection around the peg, then stretch and beat the taffy again and again, until it’s just the right texture.
 Once it’s done to perfection, they cut it in lengths and wrap it, ready for sale.

-6. Enjoy the hot springs
+10. Enjoy the hot springs

-That Baños is a popular vacation spot for both Ecuadorians and foreign tourists was pretty obvious to us from the number of hotels and backpackers we saw.
-The big attraction is its baths — and there are plenty of them, some complete with gyms and spas.
+There’s no doubt that Baños is a popular vacation spot for both Ecuadorians and foreign tourists.
+It’s pretty obvious from the number of hotels and backpackers we saw.
+The big attraction is its aguas termales, or natural hot springs — and there are plenty of them in and around town, some complete with gyms and spas.

-After all the hiking we’d done we were ready for a hot soak, so after dinner we headed over to the public baths.
+After all the hiking we’d done we were ready for a hot soak, so after dinner we headed over to the public baths, called Las Piscinas de la Virgen.
 “They’re easy to find,” our guide said, “Just walk toward the waterfall.”
 Sure enough, we found the baths at its base.

 By the way, we were among the last to leave and we saw the staff draining and scrubbing every pool.